johndunlap/getopt-databind/README.md

 # getopt-databind
-This is a rethink of GNU GetOpt from a Java perspective.
-The Java type system and annotations are leveraged to provide the necessary metadata.
-Command line arguments are treated as a data structure which can be bound to regular Java objects in a manner similar to JSON or YAML.
+Inspired by GNU GetOpt, getopt-databind considers command line arguments to be a data stream which can be bound to Java objects in a similar manner to JSON, XML, and YAML.